Levels of Background Checks

 Level 3

 “Level 3” would represent the most common type of background check we offer.
 It consists of a comprehensive criminal history check (including the nationwide database, past seven (7) years of counties, and federal court search), education verification (highest degree obtained), previous employment history (up to 3 past employers), and reference checks (professional references are recommended).
 The “Level 3” background check reports also often involve drug tests.
-This background check package is recommended for most hires through upper management.
+This background check package is recommended for most hires, including those in upper management.

 Level 4